5 Best Alternatives to DiskWarrior

 1Starting price$119.95 / Lifetime$89.95 / 1 month

-5Partial file recovery
+3Partial file recovery bad good

-6Modern user-friendly interface
+4Modern user-friendly interface bad good

-10HFS+ directory rebuild
+8HFS+ directory rebuild good bad

-11Overall non-intrusive read-only algorithms
+9Overall non-intrusive read-only algorithms good bad

-12Mount recoverable items as disk
+10Mount recoverable items as disk good bad

 EaseUS Data Recovery Wizard for Mac is better than DiskWarrior in most ways.
 The few areas in which it lags behind are not that important—perhaps with the exception of its lack of non-intrusive read-only algorithms.